 Substantial oxygen demand leads to rapid deoxygenation of the hypolimnion upon thermal stratification in the spring and oxygen concentrations are frequently decreased in bottom waters during the summer.
 Depletion of oxygen beneath the thermocline during the summer is a common symptom of eutrophication, and often leads to elevated internal nutrient loading as the result of the release of phosphorus from hypolimnetic sediments.
-However, Total Phosphorus testing the last two years has shown little phosphorus being released from the bottom sediments during peak summer months when oxygen is low.
+The 2017 sampling shows better oxygen levels present in the hypolimnion.